cydia2-online/iOS-17.5-Jailbreak/README.md

 [Install Zeon 🔽](https://zeon-app.com/install/app/)

 Zeon is a reliable online jailbreak solution that allows you to install jailbreak apps and tweaks.
 It supports iOS 17.5 and iOS 17.5.1, using the same repo extraction method.
-Initially released as an iOS 17.5 jailbreak solution, Zeon has been continually upgraded to include more features and now works on all iOS 14.X, iOS 15.X, and iOS 16.X versions.
+Initially released as an iOS 17 jailbreak solution, Zeon has been continually upgraded to include more features and now works on all iOS 17.1, iOS 17.2 - iOS 17.4.1 versions also.

 More Information about Zeon Repo Extractor